Feed Media Inc. Standard Terms and Conditions

 (c) a Site will comply with all applicable local, state, national and international laws and regulations, including without limitation, laws related to Intellectual Property Rights and other laws protecting proprietary rights, and all applicable export control laws and regulations and country-specific economic sanctions implemented by the United States Office of Foreign Assets Control.

 6.3 Disclaimer.
-EXCEPT AS SET FORTH ABOVE, FEED.FM MAKES NO WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY REGARDING OR RELATING TO THE SERVICES, API, API CONTENT OR ANY OTHER MATERIALS OR DELIVERABLES FURNISHED OR PROVIDED TO CLIENT UNDER THIS AGREEMENT.
+EXCEPT AS SET FORTH ABOVE, NEITHER PARTY MAKES ANY WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY REGARDING OR RELATING TO THE SERVICES, API, API CONTENT OR ANY OTHER MATERIALS OR DELIVERABLES FURNISHED OR PROVIDED TO CUSTOMER UNDER THIS AGREEMENT.
 THE SERVICES AND API ARE PROVIDED ON AN “AS-IS,” “AS AVAILABLE,” “WITH ALL FAULTS” BASIS.
 TO THE FULLEST EXTENT PERMISSIBLE PURSUANT TO APPLICABLE LAW, FEED.FM AND ITS AFFILIATES, PARTNERS AND SUPPLIERS HEREBY DISCLAIM ALL WARRANTIES, STATUTORY, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT OF PROPRIETARY RIGHTS.
-NO ADVICE OR INFORMATION, EITHER ORAL OR WRITTEN, OBTAINED BY CLIENT FROM FEED.FM, OR ANYONE ACTING ON BEHALF OF FEED.FM, OR THROUGH THE SERVICES WILL CREATE ANY WARRANTY NOT EXPRESSLY STATED HEREIN.
+NO ADVICE OR INFORMATION, EITHER ORAL OR WRITTEN, OBTAINED BY CUSTOMER FROM FEED.FM, OR ANYONE ACTING ON BEHALF OF FEED.FM, OR THROUGH THE SERVICES WILL CREATE ANY WARRANTY NOT EXPRESSLY STATED HEREIN.
 FEED.FM DOES NOT WARRANT OR GUARANTEE THAT THE SERVICES OR API WILL OPERATE UNINTERRUPTED OR FREE FROM ERRORS, VIRUSES OR OTHER HARMFUL COMPONENTS AND DOES NOT WARRANT THAT ANY OF THE FOREGOING WILL BE CORRECTED.
-CLIENT UNDERSTANDS AND AGREES THAT IT ACCESSES, DOWNLOADS OR USES THE SERVICES AND API AT ITS DISCRETION AND RISK, AND THAT IT WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO ITS PROPERTY (INCLUDING ANY COMPUTER SYSTEMS USED IN CONJUNCTION WITH THE SERVICES) OR LOSS OF DATA THAT RESULTS FROM ACCESSING, DOWNLOADING OR USING THE SERVICES OR API.
+CUSTOMER UNDERSTANDS AND AGREES THAT IT ACCESSES, DOWNLOADS OR USES THE SERVICES AND API AT ITS DISCRETION AND RISK, AND THAT IT WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO ITS PROPERTY (INCLUDING ANY COMPUTER SYSTEMS USED IN CONJUNCTION WITH THE SERVICES) OR LOSS OF DATA THAT RESULTS FROM ACCESSING, DOWNLOADING OR USING THE SERVICES OR API.

 8. Term and Termination

 8.1 Term.
-This Agreement will take effect on the Effective Date and will remain in force thereafter during the Initial Term indicated on the Order Form (or for an initial period running from the Effective Date through the end of the month in which the one-year term anniversary of the Effective Date occurs if no term is specified on the Order Form) (the “Initial Term”) unless earlier terminated in accordance with this Agreement.
+This Agreement will take effect on the Effective Date and will remain in force thereafter during the Initial Term indicated on the SOW (or for an initial period running from the Effective Date through the end of the month in which the one-year term anniversary of the Effective Date occurs if no term is specified on the SOW) (the “Initial Term”) unless earlier terminated in accordance with this Agreement.
 At the expiration of the Initial Term, this Agreement shall automatically renew for additional one-year terms (each a “Renewal Term,” and, collectively with the Initial Term, the “Term”) unless and until either party provides written notice to the other party, not less than 30 days prior to the expiration of the then-current Term, that it does not desire to renew.

 8.4 Effect of Termination.
-Upon any termination or expiration of this Agreement, (a) all licenses granted under this Agreement shall cease and Client shall cease using and accessing the Player and API; (b) a Receiving Party shall return, or upon a Disclosing Party’s request, destroy, all Proprietary Information of the Disclosing Party then in such Receiving Party’s possession and control; and (c) Client shall pay to Feed within 30 days of termination all amounts due, including, without limitation, all amounts set forth in any applicable SOW for all professional services provided through the date of termination.
+Upon any termination or expiration of this Agreement, (a) all licenses granted under this Agreement shall cease and Customer shall cease using and accessing the Player and API; (b) a Receiving Party shall return, or upon a Disclosing Party’s request, destroy, all Proprietary Information of the Disclosing Party then in such Receiving Party’s possession and control; and (c) Customer shall pay to Feed within 30 days of termination all amounts due, including, without limitation, all amounts set forth in any applicable SOW for all professional services provided through the date of termination.

 8.5 Survival of Terms.
 Notwithstanding any termination or expiration of this Agreement, all terms and conditions of this Agreement which by their terms or their nature should survive any such termination or expiration, including, without limitation, Sections 1, 4, 5.1, 5.2, 5.3, 6, 7, 8.4, 8.5, 9, 10 and 11 shall so survive.